MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ---
 title: Windows Terminal installation
-description: In this quickstart, you will learn how to install and run Windows Terminal.
+description: In this quickstart, you will learn how to install and set up Windows Terminal.
 author: cinnamon-msft
 ms.author: cinnamon
 ms.date: 01/28/2021